LauIsaac/ECE434/hw03/README.md

 	the rotary encoders and 8x8 LED matrix
 ## tempAlarm.py
-	Uses the alert pin on the TMP101 sensors to send an alarm should the temperature exceed a certain threshold
+	Uses the alert pin on the TMP101 sensors to send an alarm should the temperature exceed a certain threshold.
+	Calls setup.sh to configure pins.

 All programs to be run from the command line